vinayakbhat123/vintinder_be/Homework.md

   - JS object vs json (difference)
   - Add the express.json() middleware to app
   - make your /signup api  dynamic to receive data from end user(postman or browser)
+  - API - get userOne by emailId
+  - API - Feed API  - GET /feed - get all the users from database using find() and findOne() filter